 - Handy to: Snorkeling spots and scuba-diving agencies.

 Palm Garden Amed Beach & Spa Resort Bali – The Basics

 - Guests: All welcome, but the vibe is more about couples and smaller groups than families.

-- Beach: The resort faces a beach, which is rare anywhere in Amed, but is crammed with fishing boats, so of little use for swimming or sunbathing.
+- Beach: The resort faces a beach, which is rare anywhere in Amed.
+However, it is filled with fishing boats and so is of little use for swimming or sunbathing.
 But the snorkeling within meters of the shore is superb.

 - Views: All bungalows offer pleasant views of the gardens, but the few villas promising ‘sea views’ may disappoint.

-- Private Pools/Jacuzzis: 1 villa and 1 of the rooms features a private pool.
+- Private Pools/Jacuzzis: 1 villa and 1 of the rooms feature private pools.

-- Parking: Some limited free and secure parking available onsite, but think long and hard before driving anywhere in Bali.
+- Parking: Some limited free and secure parking available, but think long and hard before driving anywhere in Bali.

 - How to Book: Booking.com will have the best rates.

 - Phone: +62 (0)361 737 358